19hours/sg-statutes/Acts/Criminal Law (Temporary Provisions) Act.md

 (c) any certificate or report purporting to have been compiled or made from information stored in the register or DNA database maintained under subsection (1),

-shall, if produced from proper custody and authenticated by the signature of the Commissioner of Police , be admissible in evidence in any proceedings, without proof of signature; and, until the contrary is proved, shall be proof of all matters contained therein or appearing thereon.
+shall, if produced from proper custody and authenticated by the signature of the Commissioner of Police or a police officer authorised by the Commissioner of Police, be admissible in evidence in any proceedings, without proof of signature; and, until the contrary is proved, shall be proof of all matters contained therein or appearing thereon.

 [32/2004 wef 21/10/2004]